abdullahsaif/daily-activity/README.md

 Updated from web - August 05 - Updated from web - August 05 - Updated from web - August 05 - Updated from web - August 05 - Updated from web - August 05
 Updated from web - August 06 - Updated from web - August 06 - Updated from web - August 06 - Updated from web - August 06 - Updated from web - August 06
 Updated from web - August 07 - Updated from web - August 07 - Updated from web - August 07 - Updated from web - August 07 - Updated from web - August 07
-Updated from web - August 08
+Updated from web - August 08 - Updated from web - August 08